astoeckel/wireless_doorbell/README.md

 ![Screenshot of the PCB in KiCAD](doc/pcb.png)

 > **Warning**
 > This project is provided as-is and likely not of use to anyone else; at least not without modifications.
 > **The author of this repository takes no responsibility for any damage resulting from the electronic devices described here.**
-> **You are responsible to make sure that operating these devices meets all relevant regulatory requirements in your region.**
+> **You are responsible for making sure that operating these devices meets all relevant regulatory requirements in your region.**

 This repository contains the PCB and Firmware for a Si4463-based (HopeRF RFM26W) wireless doorbell operating in the 433 MHz ISM band.
 Doorbell button presses are transmitted wirelessly from one PCB to the same PCB serving as a RaspberryPi hat.